lianqiw/maos/docs/10_introduction.md

 \page page10_intro Introduction

-The Multithreaded Adaptive Optics Simulator (MAOS) started as a reimplementation in C of the algorithms in the original MATLAB based linear adaptive optics simulator (LAOS), which suffers performance and multi-threading limitations.
+The Multithreaded Adaptive Optics Simulator (MAOS) started as a re-implementation in C of the algorithms in the original MATLAB based linear adaptive optics simulator (LAOS), which suffers performance and multi-threading limitations.
 The goal is to create an efficient time domain general purpose adaptive optics simulator to help the development of adaptive optics systems, particularly advanced, very high order systems for TMT and other ELTs.
-MAOS now is fairly feature complete in modeling astronomical adpative optics systems such as, multiconjugate AO (MCAO), laster tomography AO (LTAO), ground layer AO (GLAO), multi-object AO (MOAO) and Pyramid based classic AO.
+MAOS now is fairly feature complete in modeling astronomical adaptive optics systems such as, multi-conjugate AO (MCAO), laser tomography AO (LTAO), ground layer AO (GLAO), multi-object AO (MOAO) and Pyramid based classic AO.

 Simulations are configured through configuration files and command line options, which are checked for any apparent errors or conflicts.
 The configuration files are very human readable and easy to maintain.
-Default parameters are maintained in the default configuration files and only parameters that need to be overriden need to be specified by the end user.
+Default parameters are maintained in the default configuration files and only parameters that need to be overridden need to be specified by the end user.

 Atmospheric turbulence is represented as one or multiple discrete optical path